Meze

 Meze (/ˈmɛzeɪ/ MEZ-ay; also spelled mezze or mezé) is a selection of small dishes served as appetizers in Eastern Mediterranean cuisines.
 It is similar to Spanish tapas and Italian stuzzichini.
 A meze may be served as a part of a multi-course meal or form a meal in itself.
-Meze are often served with spirits such as arak, rakia, raki, oghi, ouzo, or grappa at meyhane and ouzeri or at regular restaurants.
+Meze are often served with spirits such as oghi, ouzo, arak, rakia, raki, or grappa at meyhanes and ouzeria.